kazsaj/command-queue/README.md

 - If a thread does not have anything to process, it will pull from the other lists (if multiple lists were set up), to avoid them sitting idle
 - On execution failure run `n` times (default: 3) before giving up on the failing task and moving it to an "error" list
 - Wait `m` seconds (default: 31) between each retry attempt
+- Store the last executed command in Redis for easier inspection of what each thread works on

 ## Environment variables
 - `COMMAND_QUEUE_INSTANCE_NAME` - how should the instance identify itself when needed, if `COMMAND_QUEUE_INSTANCE_NAME` is empty it will try to use `HOSTNAME` environment variable, and if that fails it will use `instance-NUMBER`, where number is the number of seconds since the Unix epoch during the moment of startup.